New England Flying Club

 How do I join?

-As of May 2018, we are accepting new applications for membership.
+We are accepting new applications for membership.
 Becoming a member is straightforward:

 - Head over to the Contact page or send an email to email@example.com.
 We will be happy to meet with you, show you our office and the aircraft, and answer any questions you may have